ASSOCIATION FOR BODY MAPPING EDUCATION BOARD

 Secretary

 Soprano, director, and educator Bonita Bunt is comfortable on stage in the operatic or musical theatre genres, as well as behind the scenes as director and stage manager.
 Bonita is a graduate of the University of Nevada, Las Vegas where she earned her Doctorate and Master of Music in vocal performance and served as performer, director, assistant director, stage manager, and administrator with many of the valley's local opera and theatre companies.
-Currently she can be found at the University of Alabama where she teaches voice and serves as Associate Director of Opera Theatre.
+Currently she can be found at the University of Mississippi where she is the Director of Opera.

 Quinn Patrick Ankrum